Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 The upside of going for the one-year master’s program is that you acquire your teaching credentials and your master’s degree simultaneously.
 Additionally, you’ll have a higher starting salary once you qualify to teach.

-2. Pursue a Single-subject Teaching Degree.
+2. Pursue a Single-subject Teaching Degree

-3. Obtain a School District Internship.
+3. Obtain a School District Internship

-The upside of this fast-track option is that you receive a full-time salary and benefits.
+An advantage of this fast-track option is that you receive a full-time salary and benefits.
 Additionally, you may not incur tuition fees for your training if you work in the district for at least two years after completing your internship.

 4. Teach at a Private School.